gridsingularity/gsy-e-sdk/README.md

     offer_energy_rate(area_uuid, energy, rate_cents_per_kWh, replace_existing, attributes, requirements)
     ```
 ---
-### Available attributes/requirements
-The offer/bid functions accept attributes (dict attributes of the offer or bid) | requirements (list of requirements dicts that at least 1 of them need to be satisfied in the matching process)
+### Attributes and requirements

+A finer control over the issued bids and offers can be achieved through the `attributes` and `requirements` parameters of the bid and offer methods.

+#### `attributes`

+A dictionary of attributes that describe the offer or bid.
 Currently supported attributes:

 - Offers:
-    - `energy_type`: Energy type of the offer
+    - `energy_type`: energy type of the offer

-- Bids: No supported bids' attributes at the moment
+- Bids: Not supported at the moment

+#### `requirements`

+A list of dictionaries containing requirements for the offer or bid.
+At least one of the provided dictionaries needs to be satisfied in the matching process.
 Currently supported requirements:

 - Offers:
-    - `trading_partners`: preferable area ids to match with.
+    - `trading_partners`: IDs of the areas with which the offer has to be matched

 - Bids:
-    - `energy_type`: Energy types that the bid prefers to consume.
+    - `energy_type`: energy types that the bid prefers to consume
-    - `trading_partners`: preferable area ids to match with.
+    - `trading_partners`: IDs of the areas with which the bid prefers to be matched
-    - `energy`: Energy that the bid prefers to consume.
+    - `energy`: energy that the bid prefers to consume
-    - `price`: Trade rate that the bid prefers to accept.
+    - `price`: trade rate that the bid prefers to accept

 ### How to calculate grid fees
 The `Aggregator` class has a function that calculates the grid fees along path between two assets or